-Virtual Internship/Job Fair
+Virtual Career Fair

-The Illinois CPA Society (ICPAS) is hosting its first virtual internship/job fair intended to connect employers with students or recent graduates seeking accounting internships or full-time positions.
-Job seekers will learn about the employers, their available positions as well as develop contacts that could lead to potential first-round interviews.
+The Illinois CPA Society's (ICPAS) virtual fair is intended to connect employers with students or recent graduates seeking accounting internships or full-time positions.
+Job seekers will learn about the employers and their available positions, as well as develop contacts that could lead to potential first-round interviews.